gabdube/rust-test-game/readme.md

 You need rust and a system that supports Vulkan 1.2

-After cloning the repo and downloading the assets from the release section (link-todo), just run this command from your console
+After cloning the repo and downloading the assets from the release section ( https://github.com/gabdube/rust-test-game/releases/tag/0.0.1assets ), just run this command from your console

 ```rust
 cargo run -p loomz --release